OpenBB-finance/OpenBB/website/content/bot/reference/telegram/flow/flowsum/wk.md

 # flowsum wk

-Graph Total Premium of a stock. /flowsum, /flowsum wk, /flowsum exp, /flowsum top
+Graph Total Premium of a stock for the week. /flowsum, /flowsum wk, /flowsum exp, /flowsum top

 ### Usage